Kelp Monitoring

 Starting in 2022, the DNR Nearshore Habitat Program began collecting 4-band aerial imagery of floating kelp forests and nearshore habitat across a large portion the state’s shorelines.
 This imagery is being analyzed to determine floating kelp bed extent and canopy area.
 These results are being used to inform the floating kelp forest Indicator for Washington State, as well as the recently passed Kelp Forest and Eelgrass Meadow Health and Conservation Plan (2SSB 5619).

-Bull Kelp Monitoring in South Puget Sound
+Bull Kelp Monitoring in South and Central Puget Sound

 Major concerns exist about bull kelp declines in Puget Sound.
 Recent research shows that bull kelp extent is limited in South Puget Sound, the southernmost inner basin in Puget Sound, and has decreased since 2013.